 Where to find help and support

-There are lots of different services offering support and advice across Tower Hamlets and the surrounding area, but sometimes it can be tricky to track down exactly what you need.
+There are lots of different services offering support and advice across Tower Hamlets and the surrounding area.
+Sometimes it can be tricky to track down exactly what you need.
 We're here to point you in the right direction.

 On this page you’ll find where and how to access the help that’s available on your doorstep, including: